dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   end
 end
 ```
+_listing 6.16: get, include? and each method in Dict.rb_

 The `get` method starts with an early `return` statement if both tables are empty.
 If that's the case, there's no need to continue, we know the key is not present in the table.